nicolelun/my-portfolio/_art-portfolio/walkers/walkers.md

 video-sequence: https://www.youtube.com/embed/uXvi8UFX9_s?rel=0
 ---

-In this video, women choose a path to walk.
+Every day, women choose a path to walk.
 But where are they headed?
 And for whom?

+This video lightly depicts themes of career, motherhood, independence, and connection.